Review: ‘Murder in Glitterball City,’ starring David Dominé, Ryane Conroy, Donny Burbrink, Erika Hart, Kevin Asher, Darren Wolff and Steve Romines

 Swank has done this type of “sassy with grit” character many times before (see most of the movies where she’s had a starring role), so there’s nothing new or surprising about her performance.
 Just like the other performances in “Ordinary Angels,” it’s serviceable and predictable.
 “Ordinary Angels” is a faith-based movie, so expect to see a lot of references to God and praying.
 That’s not what’s offensive about this movie.
 What’s offensive is how it relentlessly insults viewers’ intelligence about how medical crises can be solved in the real world.

 After leaving the Alcoholics Anonymous meeting, Sharon sees a front-page newspaper story about a 35-year-old mother named Theresa Schmitt (played by Amy Acker, shown in flashbacks), who has died of Wegener’s disease and has a daughter who needs a liver transplant.
-(The real Theresa Schmitt actually died of the Wegener’s disease in 1992, at the age of 29.)
+(The real Theresa Schmitt actually died of Wegener’s disease in 1992, at the age of 29.)
 Theresa’s surviving family members include her husband Ed Schmitt (played by Alan Ritchson) and their two daughters: 5-year-old Michelle Schmitt (played by Emily Mitchell) and Ashley Schmitt (played by Skywalker Hughes), who’s about 7 or 8 years old.

 Both children are cute and adorable, but the movie unrealistically shows them as having no personality flaws.
 These two siblings also don’t get into any arguments and don’t show any rivalry with each other, which is another example of how phony this movie looks.
-“Ordinary Angels” completely ignores what can happen when a sick child in the family gets almost all the attention and any other children in the family might start to feel neglected or resentful.
+“Ordinary Angels” completely ignores what can happen when a sick child in the family gets almost all the attention and any other children in the family might feel neglected or resentful.
 In real life, Michelle was 3 years old when she needed a transplant, but the movie made her 5 years old, because a 5-year-old is more capable than a 3-year-old of saying precocious lines of “cute kid” dialogue, as Michelle does in this movie.

 Michelle has a rare liver disease called biliary atresia.
 Ed, who works as an independent-contractor roofer, is overwhelmed with debts of more than $435,000 in medical bills for Michelle and his late wife Theresa.
 He has these medical bills because he does not have health insurance for himself or his family.
 Ed also has the burden of other expenses for himself and his family.
 After the death of Theresa, Ed’s retired mother Barbara Schmitt (played by Nancy Travis) has moved into the home to help Ed with Michelle and Ashley.